PhatHuynhTranSon99/CarBooking/README.md

 GET /customers
 ```
 Path variables:
+- name: String
+- phone: String
+- address: String
 - size: Integer, number of element per page
 - page: Integer, current page

+Note: if search parameters are missing, the endpoint will retrieve all customers.

 #### View a customer by id
 ```